solo-io/gloo/docs/content/operations/production_deployment/_index.md

 ### Configure appropriate resource usage

-Before running in production it is important to ensure you have correctly configured the resources allocated to the various components of Gloo Edge.
+Before running in production it is important to ensure you have correctly configured the resources allocated to the various components of Gloo Gateway.
 Ideally this tuning will be done in conjunction with load/performance testing.

 These values can be configured via helm values for the various deployments, such as
 * `gloo.deployment.resources.requests.*`